Samuel-BlankAmber/uk-cyber-team-2024-teasers/corrupted/README.md

 end
 ```

-This is a pretty elegant solution - only 11 lines of Ruby!
+This is a pretty elegant solution - only 9 lines of Ruby!
 My original solution involved using a [PNG decoder I found online](https://github.com/yohhoy/picopdec) and altering how the scanline filters were applied.

+Edit: Credit to `velvetpulse` for pointing out that Filter 1 is missing from the original PNG.
+This means that the solve script can be simplified by 2 lines (compare `solve.rb` and `solve-improved.rb`).

 ![Restored Image](challenge-restored.png)